1978 Bally

-Random Thoughts and Pictures
+Random Thoughts & Pictures

 I acquired this game from a friend of a friend of a friend in May, 2007.
 My interest in Power Play goes back a few years to when I first started going to pinball shows and discovered Mara Hari.
 I like Bally games from this era and liked the symmetrical playfield layout of drop target banks.
 After a little research, I also discovered two similar games in Night Rider and Power Play.
 Having had the opportunity to play all three machines, I decided I liked Power Play the best with its arrangement of four flippers and center "Play-More" post.